frenchfryan/01-aircraft-maintenance/README.md

 # ✈️ Aircraft Maintenance Summary Tracker

-A portfolio project that simulates a real-world SQL workflow to generate an aircraft maintenance summary report.
-This query consolidates historical maintenance data and forecasted events into a single output—ideal for dashboards, planning tools, and compliance tracking.
+🚀 A portfolio project simulating a real-world aircraft maintenance data pipeline.
+🔍 Built using SQL, enhanced with R, and visualized in Power BI — this project transforms raw maintenance and forecast data into insights for dashboards, planning tools, and compliance monitoring.

 ---